Skip main navigation

 Notice and Worker Adjustment Retraining and Notification (WARN) Act Requirements

-The notice requirement under Wisconsin law is similar to the notice requirements under the federal Worker Adjustment Retraining and Notification (WARN) Act.
+The notice requirement under Wisconsin law is like, but not the same as, notice requirements under the federal Worker Adjustment Retraining and Notification ("WARN") Act.

 You must comply with both laws if they both apply.